zongqir/roaming-mode-incremental-reading/README.md

 ## Update History

-**v1.1.0 Update (2025.05.25)**
+**v1.1.0 Update (2025.05.08)**
-- Updated author information and copyright notices
-- Added systematic hierarchy annotations for better code maintenance
-- Standardized comment style for better readability
-- Fixed email and project URL information
+- Improved stability of the priority-based roulette wheel recommendation algorithm
+- Added prompt information when calculating probability
+- Modified the settings page, right-click the top bar plugin icon to enter the settings page
+- Set the default value of all document indicators to 5
+- Added actions to update all documents when modifying indicator information to ensure indicator values are not 0
+- When viewing document indicator information, automatically corrects indicators with 0 or empty values to default value 5
+- Added roaming history viewing function

-**v1.0.1 Update (2025.05.13)**
+**v1.0.1 Update (2025.05.07)**
 - Enhanced prompt messages with poetic expressions
 - Improved help documentation links to GitHub repository